sumerc/sumerc.github.io/content/posts/lazyload-zsh.md

 eval "$(pyenv init --path)"
 {{< / highlight >}}

-As you can see, I am frequently jumping between different versions of Node/Python/Ruby.
-That is because my day-to-day job is basically writing/learning profilers/tracing tools for different languages.
+As you can see, I am frequently using `nvm`, `rvm` and `pyenv`.
+That is because my day-to-day job requires jumping between different versions of Node/Python/Ruby currently.

 When I comment out above code, the startup time decreases to `0.153` from `2.077`.

 # `lazyload` extension to the rescue

 Most of the time, I don't need these stuff to be initialized at all.
-However, when I need them I need them.
-While I can write a function to init this stuff manually, I found that solution dirty.
-And I also thought I could not be the first one facing this.
+However, I need them when I need them.

 There is a extension called `lazyload` that takes a command and do the initialization only once when you need them.
 Within few minutes, I arrived at following code: